-The Best Destinations For Solo Travelers With A Taste For Adventure, According To New Research
+These Are The Best Destinations For Solo Travelers Who Have A Taste For Adventure

 Maybe it's cliché of me to say this, but one of the most liberating, positive experiences I've ever had was when I saved up enough money to travel to Europe on my own after college.
 It became apparent to me why solo travel is a big part of so many cultural narratives, as it's a true path to self-discovery and, furthermore, a way to understand how to be a citizen of the world at large.
 If such an adventure sounds appealing to you, listen up: Ampersand Travel recently launched the Wander Women Index, revealing the best destinations for solo travelers — specifically, female solo travelers.

 As Ampersand Travel's research outlined, a 2016 report from The George Washington University School of Business found that about two-thirds of travelers these days are women.
 What's more, according to the Wander Women Index, Google searches in 2017 for the phrase “solo female travel” hit a record high, at 100 million total searches.
 I don't know about you, but I think that's freaking rad.

 So where are the best places to travel as a solo chick on the move?
 As per the Wander Women Index, Ampersand Travel took a wide variety of factors into account as it compiled its list of ideal solo destinations.
 The index accounted for things like safety, women's rights, culture, food, and, yes, even "Instagrammability."
 When all of these things were added up and evened out, the top five solo travel spots belonged to Japan, France, Spain, the United States, and Indonesia.